-I coach Junior 5 Girls Games and they have been successful as both winners and runners up in ISA under 10s Netball Tournaments.
+I currently coach Junior 4 Girls Games and have had many successes, as both winners and runners up, in Netball Tournaments.

 I have been Science Co-ordinator for the last few years, which affords me the wonderful opportunity to lead this exciting subject, across both key stages.